okfde/okfn.de/content/blog/2012/2012-04-26-hack4europe-2012-berlin.markdown

   1. Developers must register in advance to indicate their interest. **Depending on the demand for the event, organisers will decide on the final delegate list and send a confirmation e-mail to the selected ones about two weeks prior to the events. ** **Registration closes on 18 May, or earlier if we will reach the maximum number of participants.
 Please register as soon as you can  to be able to receive the final confirmation e-mail in a time which will allow you to arrange your participation. **
   2. The ownership of prototypes and ideas developed during the contest belongs to teams which developed these prototypes and ideas.
 Also these teams are responsible for all legal issues related to developed prototypes (e.g. compatibility with the license of used open-source software components).
-  3. Hackathon is organized as an international event, the language used in all official parts of the event will be English.
+  3. Hackathon is organised as an international event, the language used in all official parts of the event will be English.
 This is also the language in which the Europeana API technical documentation is available.
   4. The event agenda will not be strongly structured to give a lot of flexibility to the participants.

 Registration for Developers is open here: <http://hack4europe2012-berlin.eventbrite.com/>